Pediatric Immuno-Oncology

 Team members

-• Dr. Dr. med.
-Franziska Blaeschke (Group leader)
+• Dr. Dr. Franziska Blaeschke (Group leader)

 • Kathleen Grüter (PhD student)